 Let’s look at some different images.

-The girl on the left-hand side is hindering her Looks like that, while the girl on the right-hand side still looks nice wearing round glasses, but seriously, look at how beautiful she is to start with!
+The girl on the left-hand side is hindering her Looks like that, while the girl on the right-hand side still looks nice wearing those round glasses, but seriously, look at how beautiful she is to start with!

 So let’s move the comparison on equal level, and let’s look at the image below.